The redirect and authorization endpoint

 HTTP/1.1 302 Found

-This is an example request that generates an implicit grant and returns JWTs directly to the user's session.
+This example flow generates an implicit grant and returns tokens to the user's browser.

-The following request is for an implicit grant from your authorization server.
-The access token from Amazon Cognito authorizes access to user attributes and self-service API operations.
+The request is for an implicit grant from your authorization server.
+It requests scopes in the access token that authorize access to user attributes and self-service operations.

-The authorization server redirects back to your app with access token
+The authorization server redirects back to your application with access token

 HTTP/1.1 302 Found